-If you think you may have an eating disorder it is important to know that you are not alone.
+If you think you may have an eating disorder, know that you are not alone.
 Four out of ten individuals have either struggled with an eating disorder themselves or know someone with an eating disorder.1 Eating disorders affect people of all genders, ages, and races.
 In the United States, nearly 10 million females and 1 million males are currently struggling with an eating disorder.2 It is estimated that 2.7% of adolescents between the ages of 13 and 18 will develop an eating disorder during their adolescence.2

 How You Can Seek Help

-If you think you may be suffering from an eating disorder, the first and most difficult step is admitting to yourself that you have a problem.
-From there, it is important to reach out to someone and ask for help.
-Recovering from an eating disorder by yourself is extremely difficult due to underlying psychological issues.
+If you think you may be suffering from an eating disorder, the first and most difficult step is admitting to yourself that you have a disorder.
+From there, you may reach out to someone and ask for help.
+Recovering from an eating disorder by yourself can be extremely difficult.
 It is helpful to begin by confiding in a close friend or family member that you trust and know has your best interest in mind.
 Admitting that you have a problem to someone else is the first step to recovery and getting help.
 With the support of this person, the next step is to seek professional medical help.
 After a thorough evaluation, your doctor can diagnose you and give you resources and advice on the next steps you should take.
 They can also give you a referral to see another doctor, psychologist, psychiatrist, and other healthcare professionals who are specialized in treating eating disorders.
-In severe or life-threatening cases, you may need to be referred to an in-patient treatment facility or even be hospitalized.
+People with severe or life-threatening cases may need to be referred to an in-patient treatment facility or even be hospitalized.

 The Recovery Process

 The recovery process will most likely require you to change your attitude, thoughts, behaviors, and goals so that you can lead a happy and healthy life.
-You must be motivated to recover and committed to it.
-Recovering from an eating disorder is not easy and it pushes you to address the underlying psychological that your disorder is stemming from.
-Part of the process includes being able to identify triggers for your abnormal eating behaviors and being able to cope with them in a new and healthy way.
-Support groups have also been proved to be effective in aiding in the recovery process.
-Having the support of your family and friends throughout this process can be very helpful in your recovery process.
+You must be motivated to recover and committed to your recovery.
+Part of the process includes being able to identify triggers for abnormal eating behaviors and being able to cope with them in a new and healthy way.
+Support groups have been proven to be effective in aiding in the recovery process.
+Having the support of family and friends throughout this process can be very helpful in the recovery process.
 Educating yourself as much as possible about your disorder will also help you on the road to recovery.
 Reading books, researching on the internet, attending lectures, and speaking to health professionals can all help you educate yourself..
 Creating a list of coping mechanisms and activities for difficult times can also be helpful.
 Some may include:

 - Taking a walk